 In rarity terms, we have nine Type specimens, and one Unique specimen, the fish Rhynchodipterus elginensis, which has been to the Universities of Chicago and Cambridge for scanning.

 How can we see the fossils?

 On an ordinary visit to the Museum you can see the best of the fossils, on display.
 These, and the fossils and archive in store, can be made available for study and research, given sufficient notice.
 Schools and special interest groups can request visits with an explanatory talk, and access to “handling boxes”.
-The fossils have thrice recently been the focus of our conferences, and the Proceedings, and other publications are available in the Museum shop.
+The fossils have been the focus of our conferences, and the Proceedings, three times in recent years, and other publications are available in the Museum shop.

 Is there any ongoing research on the collection?

 Our fossils are not forgotten!
 With the advent of electronic scanning, there has been a resurgence of interest by palaeontologists as they reassess fossils that may have lain untouched since their discovery in the nineteenth century.
 Our collection continues to attract international attention, and, for example, since the 1990s, our reptile footprints, and our specimens of Rhynchodipterus elginensis, Leptopleuron lacerticeps and Dicynodon traquairi (now renamed Gordonia traquairi), have appeared in scientific papers.

 We have plans for further collaboration with National Museums Scotland and the group Palalba, including a scanning programme, and also for a major refurbishment of our stores and study facilities.
 As a precursor to refurbishment, we employed a palaeontologist, Dr Sue Beardmore, funded through the Recognition Fund, to review the collection.
 The store is considerably better organised now, and we have an up-to-date catalogue (on an Excel spreadsheet as well as MDA record cards).